Travel to Bangkok airport (BKK) where you will take a short taxi ride to your orientation hotel.

 Outside the Classroom

-Stepping outside the classroom, you’ll have the opportunity to experience Thailand’s rich culture.
-Not to mention the vibrant heritage of its neighbours, such as Laos, Myanmar and Cambodia.
+Stepping outside the classroom, you’ll have the opportunity to experience Thailand’s rich culture and stunning environment.
+On top of this, you will have the vibrant heritage of its neighbours, such as Laos, Myanmar and Cambodia on your doorstep!
 Southeast Asia is a hot spot for authentic and traditional festivals, adventure trails, Buddhist temples, tantalising cuisine and nightlife.
-Why not spend your school holidays island hopping with your fellow TEFL interns?
+Why not spend your school holidays island hopping with your fellow TEFL teachers?

 Teach & Travel